lmcneil7/teen-titans/README.md

 **Fall 2019**

-This is a repository to create an interactive comic of the 2003 cartoon network tv series *Teen Titans* with a comparison between the tv series and the comics that *Teen Titans* is based off.
+Resaerch question: This is a repository to create an interactive comic of the 2003 cartoon network tv series *Teen Titans* with a comparison between the tv series and the comics that *Teen Titans* is based off.

 **XML:**
 For our XML markup, we're doing transcripts of the episodes of *Teen Titans*, the 2003 tv show created by Cartoon Network.
 For this semester, we decided to stick with Season 1 that includes thirteen episodes in total.
 You'll find the XML documents in the XML file in the "season-1" folder.